InspiringApps/JCC-CompactConnect/backend/compact-connect/app_clients/README.md

 ### 1. Pre-rotation Tasks
 - Contact consuming team to schedule rotation
-- Follow "Creating a New App Client" steps above, you will increment clientName version suffix by 1 (e.g. "example-ky-app-client-v1" -> "example-ky-app-client-v2")
+- Follow "Creating a New App Client" steps above using either the Python script (recommended) or AWS CLI, you will increment clientName version suffix by 1 (e.g. "example-ky-app-client-v1" -> "example-ky-app-client-v2")
 - Update yaml file with new clientId, clientName, and createdDate

 ### 2. Migration